garrettgsb/midas/src/modules/README.md

 However, GSB pointed out a clearly-usable bad alternative, as follows.
 One of the props the View gets is a RegisterMe callback.
 On construction, it calls this callback with a pointer to itself.
-This callback is a method of the Mezzo, and now the Mezzo has a handle to the instance of hte View (in case there was no better way to get this).
+This callback is a method of the Mezzo, and now the Mezzo has a handle to the instance of the View (in case there was no better way to get this).
 Now the Mezzo can call any methods that the View has, including `setState` or bespoke state-overriding methods.